Tbrennan6/IcelandicNow/blog/2025-2-17_singular-or-plural-imperative.md

 Example 2: Hver eruð þér? - (Who are you?)\
 Example 3: Eruð þér íslenskir? - (Are you Icelandic?)

-The modern use of *þérun* is reserved to the most formal circumstances, but it is still common in a few phrases.
+The modern use of *þérun* is reserved to the most formal circumstances, but it is still common in a few phrases, including some commands.
 For example, the verb *að afsaka,* meaning *to excuse* is most often used with the *þérun.*

 Example 1: Afsakið! - (Excuse me!)\
 Example 2: Afsakaðu! - (Excuse me!)